control-owl/control-owl.github.io/_posts/2025-06-02-the-beginning.md

 Now I need software that will last 50 years and still be able to run.
 Software in which I trust ultimately.
 I need software without any dependencies, small, and fast.
 Fast because, in 50 years, it will be garbage.
 Trust is the key word in this whole game, so I decided to write my own wallet.
 Why not?
 I have nothing better to do in my life than to try to support all my shitcoins.

-As I have already decided to write my app in C, Ruby, Rust, my first step was to develop a way to convert entropy into a Bitcoin private key.
+As I have already decided to write my app in ~~C~~, ~~Ruby~~, Rust, my first step was to develop a way to convert entropy into a Bitcoin private key.
 I found an excellent website that covers this topic: [Learn me a Bitcoin][learn].
 Excellent website, Greg, thank you, you did it very well!
 Excellent documentation can also be found on [Bitcoin BIPs][bips].

 # The List